rhaamo/pikon/README.md

 # Copyright

-Everything under docs/ are under their own (GPL2 for gicon, non-specified for the rest) and out of the scope of the utils.
+Everything under docs/ are under their own and out of the scope of the utils.

 Everything under ext/ are external libraries not packaged that we uses.